LoaQ: Layer-wise Output Approximation Quantization: Experiment

 Under the highly challenging 2-bit channel-wise quantization scenario, LoaQ generally surpasses the baseline GPTQ and two strong counterparts, GPTAQ and Qronos, as shown in Table~\ref{tab:main-2bit}.
 For LLaMA 3 70B, all methods perform poorly due to its inherent difficulty in 2-bit quantization.
 In contrast, LoaQ demonstrates strong and consistent performance across different model families and sizes.

-As the bit-width increases, the performance gap between methods narrows, as shown in Table 1 of Appendix D. LoaQ continues to show clear advantages under the 3-bit setting, demonstrating robustness across model architectures, while in some cases performing on par with others and still offering slight benefits in specific scenarios.
+As the bit-width increases, the performance gap between methods narrows, as shown in Table~\ref{tab:main-3bit} in Appendix.
+LoaQ continues to show clear advantages under the 3-bit setting, demonstrating robustness across model architectures, while in some cases performing on par with others and still offering slight benefits in specific scenarios.